GospelSounders/adventhymnals/content/05.wende-nyasaye/03.101-200/09.181-190/05.Adwari-Saa-Duto/docs.md

 3
 Adwari saa duto, e mor gi tuo;
-To an kaonge in, anyal ang`o?
+To an kaonge in, anyal an'?

 4
 Adwari saa duto, puonja wachni;
-Tim kak` idwaro In, an nyathini.
+Tim ka'idwaro In, an nyathini.

 5
 Adwari saa duto, Yesu Ruodha;
-An ng`ati chutho, an, ndalo duto.
+An n'ti chutho, an, ndalo duto.